-His main areas of expertise are finance and data analysis.
-Within finance he has focused on stock fundamental, technical and investment portfolio analysis.
-Within data analysis he has concentrated on applied statistics, probability, optimization methods, forecasting models and machine learning.
-For all of this he has become proficient in Microsoft Excel®, R statistical software and Python programming language analysis tools.
+His main areas of expertise are financial analysis and data science.
+Within financial analysis he has focused on computational finance, quantitative finance and trading strategies analysis.
+Within data science he has concentrated on machine learning, applied statistics and econometrics.
+For all of this he has become proficient in Microsoft Excel®, R statistical software® and Python programming language® analysis tools.

 He has important online business development experience at fast-growing startups and blue-chip companies in several European countries.
 He has always exceeded expected professional objectives by starting with a comprehensive analysis of business environment and then efficiently executing formulated strategy.

 He also achieved outstanding performance in his undergraduate and postgraduate degrees at world-class academic institutions.
 This outperformance allowed him to become teacher assistant for specialized subjects and constant student leader within study groups.